 YAKOVLEV YAK-42: _____________________ _________________ _______________________ spec metric english _____________________ _________________ _______________________ wingspan 34.88 meters 114 feet 5 inches wing area 150 sq_meters 1,615 sq_feet length 36.38 meters 119 feet 9 inches height 9.83 meters 32 feet 3 inches empty weight 32,500 kilograms 71,650 pounds MTO weight 54,000 kilograms 119,050 pounds max cruise speed 810 KPH 505 MPH / 435 KT takeoff distance 700 meters 2,300 feet landing distance 1,800 meters 5,900 feet cruise altitude 7,600 meters 25,000 feet range, max fuel 3,800 kilometers 2,360 MI / 2,050 NMI _____________________ _________________ _______________________

-From 1992, the Yak organization displayed prototypes of a "Yak-42A", which was much the same as the Yak-42D but had Westernized AlliedSignal avionics.
+From 1992, the Yak organization displayed prototypes of a "Yak-42A", which was much the same as the Yak-42D, but had Westernized AlliedSignal avionics.
 That and later update projects -- "Yak-42D-90", "Yak-42D-100", and so on -- went nowhere, as did a scheme to convert existing Yak-42s into "combi" machines with a large side cargo door.
 However, a number of Yak-42Ds have been modified into posh VIP machines.
-Two VIP machines, equipped with additional communications gear, were obtained by EMERCOM, the Russian emergency response organization, for use as a transport and mobile command post.
-Yak-42s have also been used as engine testbeds and one, designated "Yak-42F", was flown as a geophysical / environmental studies platform, with a prominent pod under each wing.
+Two VIP aircraft, equipped with additional communications gear, were obtained by EMERCOM, the Russian emergency response organization, for the transport and mobile command post roles.
+Yak-42s have also been used as engine testbeds and one, designated "Yak-42F", was flown as a geophysical / environmental studies platform, with a large pod under each wing.

 There were schemes from the outset of Yak-42 development to produce a cargolift version with a modified rear fuselage, featuring a tail loading ramp and a twin tailfins.
 The concept was originally designated "Yak-42T" and later "Yak-44", but in any case it never flew.
 Neither did follow-on designs such as the "Yak-42M", with a turbofan under each wing; the "Yak-46", with twin "propfans" in the rear; and the almost completely redesigned "Yak-242".

-The Yakovlev organization is now pushing development along with the Irkut organization of a new-design midsize twin jetliner, the "MS-21", in the same class as the Boeing 737 and the Airbus A320.
+The Yakovlev organization is now pushing development along with the Irkut organization of a new-design midsize twin jetliner, initially designated the "MC-21" but to become the "Yak-242" once in production, recycling the designation for the earlier concept design.
+The Yak-242 will be the same class as the Boeing 737 and the Airbus A320.
 Seating will range from 150 to 212 passengers -- roughly twice the capacity of the configurationally similar "Russian Regional Jet", developed by the Sukhoi organization and now in service.
-The MS-21 will include extensive composite subassemblies and will be powered by twin high-bypass turbofans, one under each wing -- Aviadvigatel PD-14 engines for domestic aircraft, Pratt & Whitney PW1000G engines for export sales.
-The development group claims to have received orders for over 200 machines, but the initial prototype is not expected to fly until 2014, with deliveries not until 2016.
-We'll see what happens.BACK_TO_TOP

-* As a footnote relative to mention of the Yak-44 above, that designation was recycled for a carrier-based "airborne early warning (AEW)" aircraft, the "Yak-44E", distinct from but very much along lines of the US Navy E-2 Hawkeye, with twin turboprop engines and a saucer radome on the rear fuselage.
+* As a footnote relative to mention of the Yak-44 above, that designation was recycled for a carrier-based "airborne early warning (AEW)" aircraft, the "Yak-44E" -- very much along the lines of the US Navy E-2 Hawkeye, with twin turboprop engines and a saucer radome on the rear fuselage.
 Work was conducted on the project through the 1980s and a full-scale mockup was built in 1991, but the program was abandoned in 1993.

 * Sources include: